hasan3d/Bubble-Sort/README.md

 ## My implementation

-I have Implemented a method '#bubble_sort' that takes an array and returns a sorted array.
+I have Implemented a method `#bubble_sort` that takes an array and returns a sorted array.
 It use the bubble sort methodology.
-I have also created a similar method called '#bubble_sort_by' which sorts an array but accepts a block.
+I have also created a similar method called `#bubble_sort_by` which sorts an array but accepts a block.
 The block take two arguments which represent the two elements currently being compared.